It's More Than Cortisol: 6 Other Hormones Your Body Releases When It's Stressed

 In addition to a surge in cortisol, the body releases a cascade of some hormones and reduces the level of others when it's under stress.
 Here's a look into what those other stress hormones are and what they do for us:

-Norepinephrine (also called noradrenaline) is another hormones that gets released from the adrenal glands and brain during stressful times.
-According to functional medicine practitioner William Cole, D.C., IFMCP, chronic stress will cause prolonged higher levels of norepinephrine, which can in turn fuel anxiety, poor sleep, irregular heartbeats, and higher blood pressure.
+Norepinephrine (also called noradrenaline) is another hormones that gets released from the adrenal glands and brain3 during stressful times.
+According to functional medicine practitioner William Cole, D.C., IFMCP, chronic stress will cause prolonged higher levels of norepinephrine, which can in turn fuel anxiety, poor sleep, irregular heartbeats4, and higher blood pressure.5

 How to tell if stress is messing with your hormones.